redtexts/texts/bordiga_1946_force_violence_dictatorship.md

-although defeated, derided, forced into vassalage, saleable and sold in all direction, it is nevertheless more armed with police and more reactionary now than under Giolitti and Mussolini, and it will be even more reactionary if it passes from the hands of De Gasperi^[The Christian-Democratic Prime Minister in 1947 -- Ed] to those of the left parties.
+although defeated, derided, forced into vassalage, saleable and sold in all direction, it is nevertheless more armed with police and more reactionary now than under Giolitti and Mussolini, and it will be even more reactionary if it passes from the hands of De Gasperi[^fn-1] to those of the left parties.

 Having summarised the first three parts, we must now deal with the